Last updated: June 14, 2026 · Author: TTdancewear Team

 Fit & Sizing: How Tight Is Right?

 New salsa shoes should feel snug but not painful.
-A small break‑in stretch (≈ 0.25 size) is normal.
-If you’re between sizes, many dancers size down for open‑toe Latin styles.
+A small break-in stretch (≈ 0.25 size) is normal.
+If you're between sizes, many dancers size down for open-toe Latin styles so the foot doesn't slide forward.

 1. Measure foot length & width at day's end.
 Use our printable sizing template.

-2. Check toe placement: toes near edge for open‑toe; no curling.
+2. Check toe placement: toes near the edge for open-toe; no curling.

 3. Width options: try wide fit or narrow for comfort & control.